 In Tier I, interventions are provided by the classroom teacher in the regular classroom setting.
 Interventions are based on data gathered from Fastbridge specifically, the Screening to Intervention report (S2I), using the STAR Reading Diagnostic and State's Mastery at a Glance reports and through teacher observation and formative assessments.
 Analysis of the data (at least 3 times a year) guides classroom teachers to specific whole class and individual reading and math interventions.
 Once interventions begin, individual student progress is monitored at least monthly, but preferably weekly by the classroom teacher using standardized testing measures and progress monitoring probes (Fastbridge and/or STAR).
-Progress toward individual student goals is reviewed at a minimum of every 6 weeks.
+Progress toward individual student goals is reviewed at a minimum of every 6 weeks .
+In Fall of 2023 increased communication with families regarding student progress will be highly encouraged.
 A detailed list of possible Tier I interventions is included in the intervention resources section of this document.